hillan81/techtonic-apprenticeship-initial-pre-work/README.md

 ### Introduction to Basic HTML and HTML5
 **Say Hello to HTML Elements**
 -Your answer goes here if you struggled with this lesson

+### Basic CSS
+**Margin vs Padding**
+-At first I struggled to fully comprehend and visualize the difference between margin and padding due to the fact that they have similar functions.
+After looking up articles and watching youtube videos on the subject matter, I was able to better understand the difference between margins and padding, and their improtance when it comes to making better design decisions for your website.